arpitbbhayani/articles/blogs/fsm.md

 ![fsm for sql query validator](https://user-images.githubusercontent.com/4745789/79635523-1c1a1800-818f-11ea-8afe-fe8065b55791.png)

-We can implement state `explicit_cols` as a coroutine as
+We can implement the state `explicit_cols` as a coroutine as

 ```py
 def _create_explicit_cols(self):